 YUIMARU

-In Okinawan culture there is a foundational concept called yuimaru (ユイマール) which emphasizes the importance of shared support, harmony, and cooperation.
-It is the idea that people come together to help one another.
+In Okinawan culture there is a concept called yuimaru which emphasizes support and mutual aid.
+It is the idea that people come together to look after one another.

 This collection of photos offers a glimpse into the everyday lives of those on Ishigaki Island, where yuimaru defines what it means to be islanders.